shankarnarayanb/tomcat-playbook/README.md

-# A set of ansible tasks to install and configure tomcat on the same server running on different ports
+# A set of ansible tasks to install and configure multiple tomcat instances on a single node running on different ports
 ### Author: Shankar Balakrishna

 ##  ✨ Key Features  ✨